 Outside of her core work in the arts, Emily is a consultant for Bi-Jingo, a management development firm that specializes in communication and leadership skills for executives; she is certified in Myers-Briggs Type Indicator Steps I and II.
 In 2013, she was the chief of staff for the Beijing International Screenwriting Competition.
 In 2015, she gave a talk at TEDx Broadway.
 Emily holds a BFA in acting from UNCSA where she is the inaugural Kenan Arts Research Fellow.

-On her decision to join AIPR’s International Advisory Board, Emily explained:
+On her decision to join AIPG’s International Advisory Board, Emily explained:

-Over the past few years I have had the supreme pleasure of getting to know the AIPR and the incredible individuals who work for the organization.
+Over the past few years I have had the supreme pleasure of getting to know the Auschwitz Institute and the incredible individuals who work for the organization.
 I am awestruck both at the vital work that is being done and the way that it is being executed.
-The Auschwitz Institute’s training programs are critical in the prevention of genocide internationally.
+The Institute’s training programs are critical in the prevention of genocide internationally.